 The original Evil Dead trilogy is full of campy dialogue and corny one-liners thrown left and right by Ash, while the newer film tones that down and brings the gorefest to another level.
 Both films are enjoyable to watch, the original with all its campy goodness, and the newer film that brings old elements into the modern world, including the classic Evil Dead camera chase shot, a staple of the series.
 As the franchise continues to evolve these days with the TV show Ash vs. Evil Dead, we can definitely look forward to new additions to the horror series in the future.

-See Also: All Upcoming Horror Movies of 2016
+See Also: All Upcoming Horror Movies

 2. Godzilla: 1998 vs. 2014